Our2020View/Our2020View.github.io/batteryheater.md

 <i>Highway 40 - Kananaskis Country, Alberta Rockies</i>

 NOTE - As of 2024, self-heating lithium coach batteries are now quite commonly available to RVers who are upgrading their factory electrical systems.
 At the time of our Battle Born Lithium battery install, self-heating batteries were just a futuristic dream.
 If we had to do it again, we would not hesitate to look into lithium coach batteries that have this feature.
-But, in the meantime, this is how we heat our coach batteries in cold weather...
+But, in the meantime, this is how we heat our lithium coach batteries in cold weather...

 _______